National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 Grid-tie systemsPV system design

-Hunger for power: How to add solar panels to your system
+How to add more solar panels to your existing system: Hunger for power

 Edited by: Andrei Gorichenskii